karnadii/sharp_memory_display_breakout/README.md

 | R1,R2,R3            | 3   | 10kΩ Resistor (optional)           | 0603      | C25804                                                |
 | LS011B7DH03 Display | 1   |            -                       |  -        | https://aliexpress.com/item/1005001809102193.html     |

+Unfortunately there is only one person who sell LS011B7DH03 on aliexpress.
+If someone have another source than aliexpress, please tell me through issue.
+Also one out of 3 display I receive is dead.
+If you don't want to gamble wether you receive a good display or not, just buy [nice!view](https://nicekeyboards.com/nice-view)

 According to @Nicell the resistors is not required, you can remove all the resistor if you find it not needed. https://discord.com/channels/719497620560543766/1020985541598138388/1021185829491720302